henryzhongsc/gnn_editing/README.md

 * `input_config` folder: This folder contains an `input_pipeline_config.json` and an`input_eval_config.json`.
 These are the carbon copy of the configs supplied to the `pipeline_config_dir` and `eval_config_dir` arguments of the editing script.
 Such configs are copied here for easy replication purposes as these two configs basically define an experiment.
 * `output_config.json`: This file provides a fuse of the above two input configs and some management information (e.g., start/end time of a job).
-Most importantly, it highlights the main reported metrics under the key `eval_results,` which are as follows:
+Most importantly, it highlights the main reported metrics under the key `eval_results`, which are as follows:
     * `bef_edit_tst_acc`: Pre-edit accuracy of a model. **PE Acc.** in the main tables of our paper.
     * `selected_result`: A dictionary in the format of `{nth_edit: [test_drawdown, success_rate]...}`.
 In this case, we highlight the **1, 10, 25, and 50th edit as Test Drawdown (Success Rate)** in the main tables of our paper.
     * `highest_dd`: Highest Test Drawdown happened during all edits. **Max DD** in the main tables of our paper.